Quick Summary

 The revenue inspector heads Firkas, which are the further sub-division of taluks.

-It consists of a Village Administrative officer who is responsible for village accounts, revenues, and more.
+It comprises a Village Administrative officer responsible for village accounts, revenues, and more.

-As Viluppuram is the largest district in Tamil Nadu, it has a large number of subdivisions as well.
+Viluppuram is the largest district in Tamil Nadu and has a large number of subdivisions.
 For example, it has 2 divisions, 9 taluks, and 928 revenue villages.

 Contrary to Villupuram, Chennai is the smallest district in Tamil Nadu.
 It covers an area of around 426 sq.
 Kms.
 Additionally, Chennai is not only the capital city of the state but is also a metropolis and a culturally rich land.